 Work can sometimes be a source of stress and anxiety for people with ME/CFS.
 For example, you might worry about how your symptoms will affect your focus and productivity.

-As a result, when you’re well enough to return to work, it can be a good idea to speak to your employer about things that might help.
-Your GP should also be able to advise you on any changes that could ease the transition.
+As a result, if you’re well enough to work, it can be a good idea to speak to your employer about any changes that might help you work effectively.
+Your GP should also be able to advise you on any changes that can ease the transition.

 4. Remember to take things at your own pace